Frustrated with the job search? Don’t lose the faith

 It’s important to keep up to date with the communications, marketing and digital industries and LinkedIn is a great way to do this as well as a place to apply for roles.
 Comment on articles, follow key influencers, and most importantly make sure your LinkedIn profile is as good (and accurate) as your CV.
 As a communications recruiter, this is our first port of call for applications after looking through a CV.
 It’s your shop front and it needs to be engaging and reflective of who you are and what you do best.
 For more tips, read our blog on how to enhance your LinkedIn profile.

 We can help!
-Connect and meet with two or three key communications recruiters that are relevant and handle the roles you want.
+Connect and meet with two or three key communications and marketing recruiters that are relevant and handle the roles you want.
 Many candidates ask how to keep in touch as it sometimes months between meeting someone and finding them the right role.
 It’s good for candidates who we’ve met/had a call with to send a quick update by email every few weeks.
 We do remember people, but we also meet A LOT of people, so it’s great when candidates check-in and ensures we don’t miss them.
 Keep looking on the recruiter’s website, as they might not immediately think of you for a role and it might not be advertised elsewhere.

 If you are in between roles, consider interim or freelance communication or marketing opportunities.
 Even if perm is the aim, interim communications contracts can be great for introducing a new sector or skill and allow more time for you to look for the perfect perm role.
 Contrary to old perceptions, an interim contract does not look bad on your perm CV and is not taken as a negative by clients.
 Also, sometimes they go perm – problem solved!
 Opening your options and allowing some flexibility can help you get back on your feet back and doing what you enjoy best.
 Find out more about the world of interim communications here.